Scientology controversies: Death of Noah Lottick

 The Church of Scientology sued Richard Behar and Time magazine for $416 million.
 Dr. and Mrs. Lottick submitted affidavits affirming "the accuracy of each statement in the article", and stating that Dr. Lottick had "concluded that Scientology therapies were manipulations".
 They said that no Scientology staff members attended the funeral of their son.
 All counts against Behar and Time were later dismissed.
 Lottick's father cited his son's suicide as his motivation for researching cults, in his article describing a survey of physicians that he presented to the Pennsylvania State Medical Society.

 The Church of Scientology issued a press release denying any responsibility for Lottick's suicide.
 Spokesperson Mike Rinder was quoted in the St. Petersburg Times as saying that Lottick had an argument with his parents four days before his death.
 Rinder stated, "I think Ed Lottick should look in the mirror ...
 I think Ed Lottick made his son's life intolerable."

 Brainwashing

 The Church of Scientology is frequently accused by critics of employing brainwashing.

 One alleged example of the Church's possible brainwashing tactics is the Rehabilitation Project Force, to which church staff are assigned to work off alleged wrongdoings under conditions that many critics characterize as degrading.
 Some of these allegations are presented in Stephen Kent's Brainwashing in Scientology's Rehabilitation Project Force (RPF).

 L. Ron Hubbard is believed to have authored The Brainwashing Manual.

 The Anderson Report

 The final results of the Anderson Report in 1965 declared:

-The Board is not concerned to find that the scientology techniques are brainwashing techniques as practiced, so it is understood, in some communist-controlled countries.
-Scientology techniques are, nevertheless, a kind of brainwashing...The astonishing feature of Scientology is that its techniques and propagation resemble very closely those set out in a book entitled Brain-washing, advertised and sold by the HASI.